 If you're wondering why my tireless animal doctor has an enormous sword on his back when all he does is gather plants and make potions that cure the spider-flu, it's because there are evil men constantly trying to murder me.

 That magic medallion the witch gave me instead of curing my wife?
 It seems it's a hot item there are other people who want it.
 When I leave the safety of towns I'm frequently attacked by enemy swordsmen in a combat system I'd describe as "not very good."
 There's a lot of messy rolling and dodging involved and I seem to only have a single, incredibly slow heavy attack.
 Not to mention there's an homage to a certain action RPG where you don't spend all of your time healing flu-stricken camels and arachnids.

 There's more to do in Animal Rescuer while ignoring your dying wife.
 Towns have various merchants who will sell you ingredients, there's a gambling minigame, and what seems like a pretty expansive open world.
 You can make quite a bit of money by finding gems and selling them to a jeweler, and certain animals can not only be cured but put on a gondola and sent... somewhere.
 I'm not quite sure where the animals are all going.
 Hopefully to live in a city not absolutely teeming with germs and disease.

-The demo is pretty clunky (the full game doesn't have a release date just yet) but it's honestly nice to play a game about helping animals instead of fighting them, skinning them, and using their parts for food or to craft armor.
+The demo is pretty clunky, but it's honestly nice to play a game about helping animals instead of fighting them, skinning them, and using their parts for food or to craft armor.
 I'm sure my wife, who I left wracked in pain and despair on her deathbed, would be proud to know there's a completely healthy goliath spider now crawling around and enjoying life, all thanks to me.